nadamakram/flask-courses-app/README.md

 # flask-courses-app

-simple flask application which can add, edit, list (sorted by date) courses to a MYSQL database.
+simple flask application which can add, edit, list (sorted by date) courses to an MYSQL database.

 ### Deploy
 ### Using docker-compose